r7perezyera/Cisco-IOS-Command-CheatSheets/README.md

 ### :memo: Do keep in mind that feedback and suggestions are welcome and highly appreciated.

 ---
+## :books: Information sources
+- ### Cisco Networking Academy:
+    - CCNAv7: Switching, Routing, and Wireless Essentials course (version 7)
+    - CCNA R&S: Introduction to Networks course (version 6)
+    - CCNA R&S: Routing and Switching Essentials course (version 6)

+- ### Allan Johnson's _31 Days Before Your CCNA Routing & Switching Exam_ (for the 100-105, 200-105, and 200-125 certification exams)

+- ### :punch: Special thanks:
+    - **Cisco Systems de México**, which is currently implementing the _Virtual Education Community Program_, where they are preparing us for the new CCNA exam by providing access to the CCNAv7 course material at Networking Academy, and mentoring sessions with a certified instructor.
+    - **Tecnológico de Monterrey Campus Estado de México**, ally of Cisco in Mexico, through which I've had access to the Networking Academy courses for version 6, as well as the opportunity to take a bootcamp for the CCNA version 6 exam, taught by a certified instructor from Cisco Systems de México.

+---
 ## Author
 __Roberto Téllez Perezyera__ - Computer science and software engineering student - [linkedin](https://www.linkedin.com/in/r7perezyera/)
 - Computer  networking enthusiast